NRI Taxation in India

 Due to globalization, a lot of Indians goes out of a country for jobs, vacations etc. and similarly a lot of foreign citizens comes to India.
 Accordingly, the citizens of one country have to pay taxes in one country or sometimes in both countries.
 Non-Resident Indians or NRIs are Indian citizens or Persons of Indian origin who has gone out of India either for employment or business etc.

+There is some difference between taxability of Residents and NRI under domestic law as well as DTAA.
+NRI Taxation depends upon residential status of NRIs.
 As per the Act, in case of person Resident in India, his global income is taxable in India.
-However, taxability of NRI is governed both by domestic laws as well as Double Taxation Avoidance Agreement (DTAAs) between both the countries.
+However, NRI taxation is governed both by domestic laws as well as Double Taxation Avoidance Agreement (DTAAs) between both the countries.

 - Taxability on Accrual or Receipt Basis